vpdecaria/beab2/README.md

 ## problems

-Contains modules that define the domain for different test.
+Contains modules that define the domain, boundary conditions, and body forces for different tests.